122A.18 Board to issue licenses.

 Subd.
 3. Supervisory and coach qualifications; code of ethics.
-The commissioner of education must issue licenses under its jurisdiction to persons the commissioner finds to be qualified and competent for their respective positions under the rules it adopts.
-The commissioner of education may develop, by rule, a code of ethics for supervisory personnel covering standards of professional practices, including areas of ethical conduct and professional performance and methods of enforcement.
+The state board of education must issue licenses under its jurisdiction to persons the state board finds to be qualified and competent for their respective positions under the rules it adopts.
+The state board of education may develop, by rule, a code of ethics for supervisory personnel covering standards of professional practices, including areas of ethical conduct and professional performance and methods of enforcement.

 Subd.
-4. Expiration and renewal. (a) Each license the Department of Education issues through its licensing section must bear the date of issue.
-Licenses must expire and be renewed according to the respective rules the Board of Teaching, the Board of School Administrators, or the commissioner of education adopts.
-Requirements for renewing a license must include showing satisfactory evidence of successful teaching or administrative experience for at least one school year during the period covered by the license in grades or subjects for which the license is valid or completing such additional preparation as the Board of Teaching prescribes.
-The Board of School Administrators shall establish requirements for renewing the licenses of supervisory personnel except athletic coaches.
-The State Board of Teaching shall establish requirements for renewing the licenses of athletic coaches.
+4. Expiration and renewal. (a) Each license the department of children, families, and learning issues through its licensing section must bear the date of issue.
+Licenses must expire and be renewed according to the respective rules the board of teaching or the state board of education adopts.
+Requirements for renewing a license must include showing satisfactory evidence of successful teaching experience for at least one school year during the period covered by the license in grades or subjects for which the license is valid or completing such additional preparation as the board of teaching prescribes.
+The state board of education shall establish requirements for renewing the licenses of supervisory personnel.

 Subd.
 5. Effective date.
 Nothing contained herein shall be construed as affecting the validity of a permanent certificate or license issued prior to July 1, 1969.

 Subd.
 6. Human relations.
-The Board of Teaching and the commissioner of education shall accept training programs completed through Peace Corps, VISTA, or Teacher Corps in lieu of completion of the human relations component of the training program for purposes of issuing or renewing a license in education.
+The board of teaching and the state board of education shall accept training programs completed through Peace Corps, VISTA, or Teacher Corps in lieu of completion of the human relations component of the training program for purposes of issuing or renewing a license in education.

 Subd.
-8. Background checks. (a) The Board of Teaching and the commissioner of education must request a criminal history background check from the superintendent of the Bureau of Criminal Apprehension on all applicants for initial licenses under their jurisdiction.
+8. Background checks. (a) The board of teaching and the state board of education must request a criminal history background check from the superintendent of the bureau of criminal apprehension on all applicants for initial licenses under their jurisdiction.
 An application for a license under this section must be accompanied by:

 (1) an executed criminal history consent form, including fingerprints; and

-(c) The Board of Teaching or the commissioner of education may issue a license pending completion of a background check under this subdivision, but must notify the individual that the individual's license may be revoked based on the result of the background check.
+(c) The board of teaching or the state board of education may issue a license pending completion of a background check under this subdivision, but must notify the individual that the individual's license may be revoked based on the result of the background check.